reyhanbalthazar/be-espresso-calibrating-logs/README.md

 ## Usage

 This application is designed to work with a frontend application.
 API documentation is provided to help frontend developers implement the UI/UX.
 The application follows RESTful API principles and uses Laravel Sanctum for authentication.

+### Multi-Coffee Shop Functionality

+The application supports multiple coffee shops with isolated data:

+- Each coffee shop has its own set of beans, grinders, and calibration sessions
+- Users are assigned to a specific coffee shop upon registration
+- Users can only access resources (beans, grinders, sessions) belonging to their assigned coffee shop
+- Coffee shop data is automatically filtered based on the authenticated user's coffee shop assignment

+When registering a new user, you can either:
+- Create a new coffee shop for the user
+- Assign the user to an existing coffee shop

 ## About Laravel